krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2025.03.31        - version 1.16.2 =
+* Enhancement       - Added tabs and a sidebar to the settings page with documentation and support links.
+* Enhancement       - Defaults to the first shipping method to be the selected shipping method, if no selected shipping method was found when getting the shipping session for the Avarda shipping widget.
+* Fix               - Fixed an issue where the checkout page sometimes appeared blank when using the Woo Subscriptions plugin.
+* Fix               - Added checks to prevent a JavaScript error if the shipping session JSON could not be parsed.
+* Fix               - Fixed a potential JavaScript error when trying to get the selected option from the module, if no module could be found in the shipping widget.
+* Fix               - Set the default values of the checkout fields as blank instead of '.'.

 = 2025.02.16        - version 1.16.1 =
 * Enhancement       - Added a spinner to show while shipping methods are being calculated when using the WooCommerce shipping methods inside Avarda Checkout.
 * Enhancement       - Changed how we get the tax rate of order lines to prevent issues when calculating the rate.